section-engineering-education/engineering-education/articles/man-in-the-middle-attack/index.md

 - DO NOT make a purchase or send sensitive data on a public Wi-Fi network.
 If doing so, be sure to use secure VPN.
 - If your website is using SSL, make sure you have disabled insecure SSL/TLS protocols.
 You should only have enabled TLS 1.1 and TLS 1.2
 - Don’t click on suspicious links or emails.
 - Avoid installing unnecessary software or plugins, especially those that offer something for free.
-This reduces the likelihood that you install something that can install a MitM attack.
+This reduces the likelihood that you install something that can install a MitM.
-- Keep your system protected at all times.
+- Keep the firewall active.
 - Pay attention to browser notifications reporting a website as unsecured.
 - Always use the latest version of your favorite web browser and keep your operating system up to date with updates.
 - Use more methods for secure login, if the website operator offers the service – for example, multi-factor authentication (MFA) through token one-time passwords via SMS or smartphone app.